thegcat/pretix-oidc/README.md

     # what OIDC claim pretix should use to uniquely identify OIDC users
     # default: sub
     unique_attribute=
+    # set staff scope to an scope name (maybe you need to add it to scopes as well) and a value to test against to promote users as staff
+    staff_scope=
+    staff_value=

 The callback URI on your pretix will be `/oidc/callback/`, enter this at the appropriate place in your OIDC provider.